shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 Location tracking tags are devices that allow users to locate items.
 These tags function as a component of a crowdsourced tracking network in which devices belonging to other network users (e.g., phones) report on the location of tags they have seen.
 At a high level, this works as follows:

   - Tags ("accessories") transmit an advertisement payload containing accessory-specific information.
-The payload also indicates whether the accessory is separated from its owner and thus potentially lost.
+The payload indicates whether the accessory is separated from its owner and thus potentially lost.
   - Devices belonging to other users ("non-owner devices") observe those payloads and if the payload is in a separated mode, reports its location to some central service.
   - The owner queries the central service for the location of their accessory.

-A naive implementation of this design exposes both a tag’s user and anyone who might be targeted for location tracking by a tag’s user, to considerable privacy risk.
+A naive implementation of this design exposes both a tag's user and anyone who might be targeted for location tracking by a tag's user, to considerable privacy risk.
 In particular:

   - If accessories simply have a fixed identifier that is reported back to the tracking network, then the central server is able to track any accessory without the user's assistance, which is clearly undesirable.
   - Any attacker who can guess a tag ID can query the central server for its location.